winitzki/scall/tutorial/programming_dhall.md

 This concludes the proof.

-### Wadler's "surjective pairing rule" for existential types
+### Existential types: Wadler's "surjective pairing rule"

 The paper "Recursive types for free" mentions a "surjective pairing rule" that we will now formulate and prove for existential types of the form `ExistsP`: